indimail/indimail-docker/README.md

 $ mkdir -p /home/podman/mail
 ```

 Now we can start the container with the `podman run` command.
-You can use the following script to start any container.
 Here podman mounts /home/podman/queue as /var/indimail/queue and /home/podman/mail as /home/mail.
 To backup the mail directory, you just need to backup /home/podman/mail.
+Like the previous examples where we used volumes, you will have to initialize the queue using the `queue-fix` command in /var/indimail/queue directory.

 ```
 $ podman run -d -h indimail.org \